wltrimbl/2015-05-28-monsanto/syllabus/index.md

 ---
 layout: page
-title: Syllabus
+title: Syllabus and lesson materials
 root: ..
 ---

-## Syllabus and lesson materials

-We will use this Etherpad for chatting, taking notes, and sharing URLs and bits of code.
-[Link to Etherpad](https://etherpad.mozilla.org/2015-05-28-monsanto-R)
+**_We will use this Etherpad for chatting, taking notes, and sharing URLs and bits of code [(Link to Etherpad)](https://etherpad.mozilla.org/2015-05-28-monsanto-R)._**

 ### Day 1